Caritas rent makes everything else workable for someone making minimum wage.

 What Caritas offers Latoya for her hard work and limited income is a home she can afford, where she can stabilize and build her future.

-For 30 years, Caritas has been able to improve thousands of lives.
+For over 30 years, Caritas has been able to improve thousands of lives.
 Please continue to support us in providing very low-income individuals, like Latoya, with permanent housing, support, a sense of community and expanded opportunities.

 Please contribute in any way that you are able.

 We cannot do it without you.